thisisselva18/NagarVikasTres/README.md

+OWNER OF THIS APP -- PRATEEK CHOURASIA

+Email- prateekchourasia9876@gmail.com

 # 🏙 NagarVikas

 *NagarVikas* is a smart complaint management app built with Flutter and Firebase.
 It allows citizens to raise civic issues in their locality while enabling government authorities to track, manage, and resolve them efficiently.